typetron/typetron.org/tutorials/blog/crud.md

     @Post()
     async add() {
-        const article = new Article();
+        const article = new Article()
-        article.title = 'My awesome article';
+        article.title = 'My awesome article'
-        article.content = 'My awesome content';
+        article.content = 'My awesome content'
-        await article.save();
+        await article.save()
-        return article;
+        return article
     }
 }
 ```

 The _@Post()_ decorator will register a route that will handle all the HTTP POST requests.
-Since we don't have a frontend with a form that we can fill, we can't make such requests from our browser but we can
+Since we don't have a frontend with a form that we can fill, we can't make such requests from our browser, but we can
 use [Postman](https://www.getpostman.com/) for that.
 There, we can change the HTTP Method to POST and write the url
 we want to post to, which is _localhost:8000_.
 If we run this request and check our database we will see we
 will have a new article with the title _My awesome article_.
 Actually, every time we run that request we will create